 Biffa’s flagship Mechanical & Biological Treatment Facility has been built at Brookhurst Wood, Horsham, through the provision of a 25 year PFI (Private Finance Initiative) with West Sussex County Council.

 Biffa is working in partnership with the council to reduce the amount of non-recycled ‘black bag’ household waste West Sussex sends to landfill.
-The new facility will divert over 80% of incoming material into a resource, using MBT technology.
+The new facility is designed to divert over 75% of incoming material into a resource.

 Mechanical & Biological Treatment is not a single technology, but rather a combination of sorting and treatment technologies and is a proven and reliable way of handling waste.